uTox/uTox/README.md

 µTox is **multi-lingual**: Complete translations for German, Russian, Swedish, Polish, Hungarian, Estonian, Ukrainian, and Bulgarian.
 Partial translations to many more languages.

 ## Features
+- Themes
 - Avatars
-- Secure person to person conversations:
-  - Video (Webcam or Desktop sharing)
-  - Audio
 - Text
   - Chat History
+- Audio
+- Video (Webcam or Desktop sharing)
 - Screenshots
+- File transfers, with inline images support
 - Group chats
-  - New API support ready.
-- File transfers, with inline images support
+  - Text
 - Tox URI support (clickable Tox links)
-- Emoticons

 Just like Toxcore, µTox is still alpha software, so you may encounter bugs, or maybe a crash or two. µTox also needs your help, if you do encounter any bugs or problems please [open an issue](https://github.com/uTox/uTox/issues/new).